LettError/glyphBrowser/README.md

 ![Screenshot of the GlyphBrowser panel in RoboFont](glyphBrowserScreen.jpg)

 A sketch for a RoboFont extension for browsing and selecting unicode values, glyphnames, categories, lists.
 This combines glyphnames from the AGD.txt file in the [Adobe AFDKO](https://github.com/adobe-type-tools/afdko/blob/master/FDK/Tools/SharedData/AGD.txt) with the unicode categories and range information.
 A preview of the unicode character is drawn by OSX.
+Selected glyphs are available in glyphname syntax and as unicode string.

 ## To do: